buehler/mse-master-thesis/sections/02_definitions.md

 The main part of the concept evolves around the proxies that are attached to deployed applications.
 An application service is composed out of three parts.
 The service (application), a translator that manages the transformation between the common identity and the specific authentication information, and a proxy that is responsible for the communication.

 The communication between the instances is handled by the proxies.
-The proxies communicate with the translators to transform the credentials and attach the modified HTTP headers to requests.
+The proxies communicate with the translators to transform the credentials and modify HTTP headers in requests.
 However, the mesh must not interfere with the data communication.
 Handling errors on the data plane is not part of the mesh and must be done by the implementation of the proxy.

 ![Outbound Networking Sequence](diagrams/02_dist_auth_outbound_networking.puml){#fig:02_dist_auth_outbound_networking width=60%}

 In {@fig:02_dist_auth_outbound_networking} the outgoing communication flow is depicted.
-When a source wants to communicate with another service, the communication is routed through the proxy and the proxy forwards the relevant HTTP headers to the translator.
+When a source wants to communicate with another service, the communication is routed through the proxy and the proxy forwards the HTTP headers to the translator.
 The translator in turn transforms the credentials and returns a modification instruction to the proxy.
 The proxy then attaches the modified HTTP headers to the request and forwards it to the destination.
 The result of the call is then returned to the source [@buehler:DistAuthMesh].